 You can also perform this conversion if you add a value later through the deal card menu.
 Click on the name of the deal in blue to go there.

 In the left-side column under About This Deal, make sure that the Currency field is present.
 If it is not, click on Manage Properties.
 Then, find the Currency field within the list and click Add to View.
 Click Save at the top of the page.

 Now, head back to the About section.
 Then, find the Currency field and select the type of currency you expect the lead to use.

 Following the same example above, we will again select EUR.
 Then, click Save.
 The Deal Value will automatically update under the deal name.

 Contract Type, Contract Length, and Total Deal Value

 The above information is everything you need to know whenever your deal is a one-time transaction only.
-However, you can also change the contract type to be a monthly or annual one.
-Whenever you change the type to be one of these, the contract length and total deal value fields will also appear.
+However, you can also change the contract type to a monthly or annual one.
+Whenever you change the type to one of these, the contract length and total deal value fields will also appear.
 You can then set a number for the length, which then prompts the total value to be calculated automatically.
 This calculation is based upon the deal value * contract length.
 For example, an annual contract that lasts two years at a value of $1,000 will give you a total value of $2,000.